 How To Introduce Cats To Hamsters

-Keeping your hamster in a cage and never letting it meet the cat seems like the safest choice.
-However, introducing the two can actually reduce the chances of the hamster getting killed later on.
+Keeping your hamster in a cage and never letting it meet the cat is recommended.
+However, introducing the two animals can slightly reduce the chances of the hamster getting hurt.

-Hamsters might escape their cages, or cats might gain access to the room where the hamster is kept.
-Laying down the ground rules in advance can help prevent this from getting out of control until you can secure both animals.
-For example, the cat:
+Hamsters can escape their cages, or cats may gain access to the room where the hamster is kept.
+Laying down the ground rules in advance can sometimes prevent future problems.

-If your cat is relaxed and mellow, then it’s less likely to get riled by the sight of a hamster.
-If it’s anxious, pacing, or currently play-fighting its toys, wait until it’s exhausted itself or winds down.
+If your cat’s relaxed and mellow, it’s less likely to get riled by the sight of a hamster.
+If it’s anxious, pacing, or currently play-fighting its toys, wait until it’s exhausted and winds down.

-Teach your cat that the hamster is a family pet.
-At the least, the cat should know this rodent is under your protection:
+Teach your cat that the hamster is a family member by doing the following:

-- While holding the hamster, carefully put it in your cat’s line of sight.
+- While holding the hamster, position it in your cat’s line of sight.

 - If the cat tries to stalk, pounce, or swipe at the hamster, reprimand it with a firm “no.”

-- If the feline appears too keen and watches too sharply, then back the hamster away and gently reprimand the cat.
+- If the cat appears too keen, back the hamster away and reprimand the cat.

 - If the cat reacts passively or ignores the hamster, praise it and offer it a treat

-Even after teaching your cat to appreciate other pets, never leave them in the same room unsupervised.
-Your cat’s natural hunting instinct might come into play at any time.
-As long as you are always present, you can break up a potential fight or discourage bad behavior.
-The cat will also be less likely to misbehave in front of you.
+Even after teaching your cat not to attack small pets, never leave them together in the same room unsupervised.
+Your cat’s natural hunting instinct can be triggered at any time.

 How To Keep Cats Away From Hamsters

-- The cage should be enclosed on all sides, with no open lids or doors.
+- Cage should be enclosed on all sides with no open lids or doors.

-- The bars should be close together so a cat’s paw is unable to slip through.
+- Bars should be close together so that a cat’s paw is unable to slip through.

-- Secure the door with clips or small ties, so neither the cat nor the hamster can open it themselves.
+- Secure the door with clips or small ties, so neither the cat nor the hamster can open it.

-- Make sure it’s too heavy for a cat to push off a table.
-Otherwise, secure it in a corner or in a bookshelf where a feline can’t get leverage.
+- Ensure that it’s too heavy for a cat to push off a table.

-It’s best to place your hamster cage in a room your feline can’t access.
-This ensures it can’t stare your hamster down, poke at its cage, or frighten it by walking around at night.
-Of course, that also means it can’t knock the cage around or find a way inside.
+Position the cage in a room where your cat can’t gain access.
+This ensures that the cat can’t stare your hamster down, poke at its cage, or frighten it by walking around at night.

-Cats and hamsters can live in a house together as long as you take precautions.
-Cats see hamsters as prey, meaning they can pounce at any time.
-This can’t be trained out of them, but you can give your hamster a safe cage, its own room, and a well-controlled introduction to limit the danger.
-Most cats and hamsters learn to ignore each other.
+Cats and hamsters can live in a house together, as long as you take precautions.
+Cats see hamsters as prey, and this instinct can’t be trained out of them.